mroam/chordlifter/README.md

 # TODO:

-[ ] Build tougher tests of TextyText for "getWord" and "getChar"

 [ ] Maybe TextyText should be StringChomper with static commands for String disassembly.

 [ ] Block setText( ) so it only accepts legit ("" but not null?)
 Strings.